 From his Ph.D. in biomaterial sciences, and postdocs in controlled release of drugs and gene therapy, he has dealt as technical reviewer with a large range of devices mostly in the non-active device area.
 For his contributions to the regulatory profession over the last 15 years he has been awarded as Fellow of RAPS.

-Director, Regulatory Affairs
+Senior Director, Regulatory Affairs

 Bill received his Ph.D. in the Cellular and Molecular Basis of Disease from Case Western Reserve University and his B.S. in Biology from Wilkes University.
-He is an active member of the Association for the Advancement of Medical Instrumentation (AAMI) sterilizations standards committee.

 Investigator, Medical Device Specialist